albertodoimo/ACTAM/README.md

 The `planet()` function will finally be called one time for each planet inside the `draw()` function of p5.

+All the graphics are optimized to work with different screen dimensions.

 ## Sound Implementation

 ### Musical Style

-Given the concept of representing the sound through a sort of rhythmic wheel which consists of the planets of the Solar System, we decided to keep the musical style consinstent with the environment and therefore we tried to achieve a space-like flavour for the sound.
+Given the concept of representing the sound through a sort of rhythmic wheel which consists of the planets of the Solar System, we decided to keep the musical style consistent with the environment and therefore we tried to achieve a space-like flavour for the sound.
 Ambient music has surely been our greatest influence in this field and in particular the drone-like, slowly-raising synths of the "Blade Runner" soundtrack by the great Vangelis, along with most of Brian Eno's works.

 ### Framework's choice